argonautproject/scheduling/source/pages/provider-scheduling.md

 ---

-{% include img.html img="diagrams/Slide35.png" caption="Figure:  Provider Scheduling for existing patient across systems" %}
+{% include img.html img="diagrams/Slide35.png" caption="Provider Scheduling for existing patient across systems" %}

 This use case is discussed in detail in steps 1, 3, 4, 6, 7 in [Scenario 1](#use-case-1-scheduling-across-systems) above.